 Explain all the different reasons why your product is excellent and be thorough.
 You want your team having a firm understanding of your offer.
 The more knowledgeable your team is, the easier the sale is going to be.
 In a digital realm, it is all about speed and precision to target the right market and send the right sales team to work.

 Building Your Sales Team

-Constantly check your team’s knowledge and print out your documents.
+Regularly check your team’s knowledge and print out your documents.
 In the digital age, we often are confined to looking at screens.
 When you are teaching your sales team your product and your approach, you should print out your documents.
 This will give your sales team something tangible to hang on to.
-It will also allow notes to be jotted down and eases the familiarity when you may be going through different scripts or key points.
-Sharing information is crucial to constantly evolve your sales team.
+It will also allow notes to be jotted down and eases the familiarity when you may be going through different scripts or critical points.
+Sharing information is crucial to evolve your sales team continually.

 So you have gathered a group of people who are interested in the product and work well with your company — time to get to work.
 Well, almost.

 Set For Success

 To be successful in building a sales team, there needs to be goals to attain.
 Success is a measurement different for everyone, but the best way you can set it up is through solid plans.
 This means setting guidelines for the workday.
 The specific management style is less important than setting up a system designed to help your sales team succeed.
 Foster an environment of comradery and competition where the atmosphere fuels excitement.

 What Can You Do

 As a manager, you should be supporting and fueling your team.
-If your team is not selling, sit down and talk about possible problems.
+If your organization is not selling, sit down and talk about possible problems.
 You should always be open to talking to and available when your team needs help.
-The only way you will be successful, is if your team is also successful.
-Take your leadership role seriously and lead your team through the rewarding role of being a salesperson.
+The only way you will be successful is if your team is also thriving.
+Take your leadership role seriously and lead your team through the rewarding position of being a salesperson.